 What’s one of the most loved Japanese dishes?
-Chicken katsu curry is definitively one of the top picks if you ask me!
-You can’t go wrong with a piece of crispy panko fried chicken, ladled with rich sumptuous Japanese curry sauce, and served with a hearty portion of rice.
+Chicken katsu curry is definitely one of the top picks if you ask me!
+You can’t go wrong with a piece of crispy panko fried chicken, ladled with rich, sumptuous Japanese curry sauce, and served with a hearty portion of rice.
 It’s easily my favourite lunch pick, and so it’s no surprise that this air fryer chicken katsu curry recipe is one I enjoy making often at home!

 What is Japanese Curry?

 Japanese curries are naturally sweeter and milder in flavour compared to the likes of Indian curries and come in a thick gravy-like texture.
-The dish was invented when curry powder was introduced by the British (who was colonising India then) during Japan’s Meiji period.
+The dish was invented when curry powder was introduced by the British (who were colonising India then) during Japan’s Meiji period.
 Over time, the Japanese have tweaked the recipe to adjust to their own taste, resulting in this sweet and thick style of curry today.

 What is a Katsu?